faanskit/pyCheckwatt/README.md

 Use with care as it loads the servers of CheckWatt

 ## Example
-The following example will login to [EnergyInBalance](https://energyinbalance.se/) and retrieve basic information.
+The following example will login to [EnergyInBalance](https://energyinbalance.se/) and retrieve information.

 Create a file called `example.py` that looks like this:
 ```python